 If you can stretch your budget up to $800, you can build a PC with the ability to play games, broadcast your gaming to Twitch (see how to stream PC games to Twitch) and even do some serious photo editing.

-For the best $800 PC build for gaming and productivity, we chose AMD’s Ryzen 5 3600 as our processor.
-For just $199, this CPU offers 6 cores and 12 threads with a maximum boost clock of 4.2 GHz and a competent Spectre Stealth cooler in the box.
-With that many threads, streaming games via OBS with x264 compression is really smooth, with a degradation of only about 10 percent in frame rates over playing the games alone.
+For the best $800 PC build for gaming and productivity, we chose Intel's Core i5-11400.
+For less than $200, this CPU offers 6 cores and 12 threads with a maximum boost clock of 4.4 GHz and a competent cooler in the box.
+This Rocket Lake processor easily beats AMD's now-dated Ryzen 5 3600 (see Intel Core i5-11400 vs AMD Ryzen 5 3600) in gaming and productivity.

 For GPU, we recommend the Nvidia GTX 1660 Super, which retailed for around $249 before the current shortage.
-With this card and the Ryzen 5 3600, we were able to play games like Borderlands 3 at Badass settings and Shadow of the Tomb Raider at its highest settings while getting average frame rates in the high 40s and 50s at 1080p.
-Less demanding games such as Grand Theft Auto V pulled over 60 fps at very high settings.
+With this card and the Core i5-11400, you should be able to play mid-range games at high settings and even high-end games should look decent at 1080p.

-The Gigabyte B550M DS3H motherboard is a solid budget choice that has Dual M.2 ports so you can add more high-speed storage later.
+The Asus Prime H570M-Plus motherboard is a feature-rich, but affordable choice that has such extras as USB 3.2 Gen 2 ports, Thunderbolt 4 headers and dual M.2 ports.
 And it supports PCIe 4.0 so you can get a super high-end SSD like the Samsung 980 PRO at a later date.

 We picked the WD Blue SN550 SSD again, but jumped up to 1TB capacity, which provides plenty of room for games and media files while offering sequential read and write speeds of 2,400 and 1,750 MBps, respectively.